jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

     1. Click the default **MyStage** name and change the name of this stage to `Build`.
     2. On the **INPUT** tab, use the default settings.
 Be sure to enter the password for your IBM id where indicated.
 	3. On the **JOBS** tab, click **ADD JOB**.
 Select **Build** and the select the **Ant** builder type.
-    4. In the **Working Directory** field, type the name of the folder that contains your code; for example, `WordCounter`.
+    4. In the **Working Directory** field, type the name of the folder that contains your code; which in this case is `WordCounter`.
 When the project is loaded in the Rational Team Concert client, this folder maps to an Eclipse project automatically.
-    5. In the **Build Archive Directory** field, type the name of the directory where the build output files are archived as part of the build result.
+    5. In the **Build Archive Directory** field, type the name of the directory where the build output files are archived as part of the build result; for example, `WordCounterArchive`.
     6. Select the **Enable unit tests** check box so that you can run the test cases during a build.
     7. Click **Save**.
 ![Add Builder](/tutorials/jazzrtc/images/configure_builder.png "Add Builder")